Pressure Cooker Grandma’s Quick Egg Custard is an Old World Classic British dessert, which is very smooth, light and airy.

 The cover has two little holes, which will prevent the water that is in the bottom of the Pressure Cooker cooking pot from pooling inside the pan and allow the right amount of liquid/steam to escape.

 The Dessert and Pressure Cooker Pans come with a locking mechanism, but I lost mine, so I made a foil sling.

-You can also use the Tiffin Pan Set (w/mini pans).
+You can also use the stainless steel flat bottomed insert pan (w/mini pans).
 They are really Spice Containers, but work well as Dessert Pans!